JFeldbauer/LaTeX_workshop/README.md

 ## LaTeX Editor

-In general you could just use any text editor (e.g. [Emacs](https://www.gnu.org/software/emacs/) or [notepad++](https://notepad-plus-plus.org/downloads/)), but there are a lot of good Integrated development environments and we suggest to use [TeXstudio](https://www.texstudio.org/).
+In general you could just use any text editor (e.g. [Emacs](https://www.gnu.org/software/emacs/) or [notepad++](https://notepad-plus-plus.org/downloads/)), but there are a lot of good [integrated development environments](https://en.wikipedia.org/wiki/Integrated_development_environment) and we suggest to use [TeXstudio](https://www.texstudio.org/).
 But feel free to find out your own preferred work flow.

 ## Online Editor